joshhornby/joshhornby.github.io/_posts/2025-07-21-four-pillars-of-engineering-leadership.md

 ## Engineering Strategy

 Once you've built your craft, you earn the right to look up to set a direction.
 Strategy is the layer that gives meaning to the daily work.
 It's not just picking goals, it's the discipline to connect the work to something larger.
-Here's where you move from "doing things well" to "doing the right things, well."
+Here's where you move from "doing things well" to "doing the right things, well".

 But you can't do this credibly without a foundation of artisanship otherwise, strategy is just a wish list.

 ## Culture

 Culture builds on both craft and strategy.
-It's how the team moves from "a group of skilled individuals" to "a group who achieve together."
+It's how the team moves from "a group of skilled individuals" to "a group who achieve together".

 You need a culture where feedback flows, candour is normal, and standards are shared.
 This isn't an accident; it's the result of a thousand small choices, what you reward, what you tolerate, how you act when things go wrong.